Stage Door: Filming

 Principal photography for Stage Door began on June 7, 1937, and was completed on July 31, 1937.
 Director Gregory La Cava also allowed the actresses to ad lib and improvise dialogue during filming, which earned him praise from stars Leeds and Rogers.
 Hepburn's famous lines during the play within the film, "The calla lilies are in bloom again.
 Such a strange flower, suitable to any occasion.
 I carried them on my wedding day and now I place them here in memory of something that has died," are from The Lake (1934), the play for which Dorothy Parker panned Hepburn's performance as "running the gamut of emotions from A to B."

 Release

-RKO Radio Pictures released Stage Door in the United States on October 8, 1937.
+The film was released to the theaters in the United States on October 8, 1937.

 Home media

 After Kay commits suicide, there is a brief shot of her grave as part of the montage of the success of the play, which was once edited out on all television showings and is not present in some early home media releases.
 The shot was restored for DVD and subsequent TV broadcasts.
-As of 2025, Stage Door has been released on DVD in the US, UK, Italy, France and Spain on various labels including Warner Bros. and Sony.
+As of 2025 and beyond, Stage Door has been released on DVD in the US, UK, Italy, France and Spain on various labels including Warner Bros., Universal and Sony.

 Warner Bros. first released the film on DVD on March 1, 2005.
 The Warner Archive Collection reissued the film on DVD on May 6, 2016.